-RAB loss on disposal of assets of \$8.9m is a permanent difference relating to non-deductible unamortised initial differences of RAB assets disposed and the revaluation component included in the RAB disposal.
+The RAB loss on disposal of assets after excluding amount in deferred tax is \$9m.
+This relates to non-deductible unamortised initial differences of RAB assets disposed and the revaluation component of the disposal value (row 11 of schedule 5a).